shermam/shermam.github.io/README.md

 - CSS
 - Javascript

-I have also worked with some frameworks like Angula JS, Angular and Bootstrap.
+I have also worked with some frameworks like Angular JS, Angular, Angular Material and Bootstrap.

-Althoug in the past I have worked with desktop applications, nowadays I try to focus in developing responsive web applications that usually comunicate with a RESP api in the backend.
+Although in the past I have worked with desktop applications, nowadays I try to focus in developing responsive web applications that usually comunicate with a REST api in the backend.

-I really like to be up to date with the newest web technologies.
+I really like to be up-to-date with the newest web technologies.
 And I love to learn new things.
 I mainly use github to store my toy projects.
-These projects usually are exemples of technologies that I am learning, or ideas that I would like to try to implement.
+These projects usually are examples of technologies that I am learning, or ideas that I would like to try to implement.

 Ahmm, and I also like to play a lot of chess and play musical intruments.
 And I try to use my developer skills to try and do some new things related to that.